Julie K. Silver

 Julie Kathleen Silver (born 1965) is an American medical researcher who is an Associate Professor in the Department of Physical Medicine and Rehabilitation at the Harvard Medical School.
 Her research considers musculoskeletal disorders and cancer rehabilitation.
 Silver is involved with several initiatives to improve gender equity in medicine.
+She is the 2022 recipient of the Elizabeth Blackwell Medal.

 Early life and education

 Silver grew up in Northern California.
 Silver earned her bachelor's degree at the University of California, Davis.
-She was initially an engineering major, and whilst she enjoyed mathematics and science, Silver eventually studied medicine at the Georgetown University School of Medicine, and graduated in 1991.
+She was initially an engineering major, and while she enjoyed mathematics and science, Silver eventually studied medicine at the Georgetown University School of Medicine, and graduated in 1991.
 Silver has said that she enjoyed being in Georgetown because of the diversity of patients and medical conditions.
 She was a medical resident at the National Rehabilitation Hospital in Washington, D.C. in the early nineties.
 During her training she witnessed the impact of the gun violence and AIDS epidemic on public health.